Wednesday, February 17, 2021

 The station’s programming was eclectic.
 Prior to Sellers the station, like its sister in Kokomo, tried unsuccessfully to be the typical small town radio station.
 Sellers convinced the owner that Miami students were an untapped audience, and he found a couple of local businesses who were willing to buy advertising to reach them.
 I sold advertising too and we eventually hired a fulltime salesperson.
 The first person to briefly hold that position was Bob Michelson, a Miami grad from New York who went back to Manhattan to manage syndication for the "National Lampoon Radio Hour," a steppingstone for most of the original cast of “Saturday Night Live.”

-Naturally, WOXR was one of the first stations to carry the show.
+Naturally, WOXR was one of the first stations to carry the Lampoon show.
 We also ran Bob's next project, a serialized radio drama based on the Marvel Comics "Fantastic Four" stories.
 Bill Murray was the voice of Johnny Storm, 'the Human Torch.'

 Sellers’ morning show was on the ‘service’ model; lots of local news, weather, and sports; stories and guests of community interest; a limited amount of mostly top 40 and oldies music; and Rick’s very winning personality.
 The rest of the daytime programming was similar, becoming a little more progressive rock as the day went on.
 Although there was a program director and a music director, we had pretty much free reign to program our shows as we saw fit.